Parsa-Rajabi/CMPT-376/docs/project.md

       | 1        | [list of contributions] | [list of contributions] | [list of contributions] | [list of contributions] |
       | 2        | [list of contributions] | [list of contributions] | [list of contributions] | [list of contributions] |

       - In a seperate table, describe the percentage of contribution for each team member for each section of the document.
+Each row should sum up to 100%.
 The last row of the table should include the total percentage of contribution for each team member.
       - Example:
         | Section | Member 1 | Member 2 | Member 3 | Member 4 |
         | :-----: | :------: | :------: | :------: | :------: |